Skip to main content

 • Card mirror on payment_intent.succeeded.
 When a payment succeeds, SolvaPay mirrors the card brand, last4, expMonth, and expYear onto the Customer record.
 GET /v1/sdk/payment-method?customerRef=… reads from this mirror, so the SDK’s usePaymentMethod hook and CurrentPlanCard never round-trip to Stripe.
 The mirror is updated whenever a new successful payment lands, so the “payment method on file” always reflects the last working card.

 • Refund FX normalization.
 For refunds against transactions with a non-unity exchange rate (e.g. EUR → USD), the refund record now stores both the original-currency amount and the USD equivalent computed from the source transaction’s stored exchangeRate.
-This keeps wallet balances and revenue reports consistent after cross-currency refunds.
+This keeps credit balances and revenue reports consistent after cross-currency refunds.

 Both behaviors are idempotent and safe to replay.
 See Webhooks documentation for full payload schemas and integration examples.